babylonlabs-io/babylon/docs/run-node.md

     query <module-name> <query-name>
 ```

-For example, in order to get the hashes maintained by the `btcligthclient`
+For example, in order to get the hashes maintained by the `btclightclient`
 module:

 ```console